 So I bottled it.

 Here I sit.
 Three years later.
 Cancer-free.

-I am only beginning to truly digest the gravity of how that diagnosis effected me: As a mother and wife.
+I am only beginning to truly digest the gravity of how that diagnosis affected me: As a mother and wife.
 Moreover, how IT changed me.

 I had f’ing cancer.